2/1st Machine Gun Battalion

 A and B Companies returned to Moresby in April and temporarily became attached to the 7th Machine Gun Battalion.
 On 18 April A company joined the fighting around Wau and later travelled to Bulolo and then Nassau Bay in August to support the 3rd Division's operations against Salamaua.
 It returned to Moresby in November, rejoining with B Company.
 The rest of the 2/1st arrived in Moresby in May and took over defensive positions.

 In February 1944 the battalion returned to Australia and spent 14 months in Tenterfield in Petire near Brisbane, and Kiari near Tologa on the Atherton Tableland.
 During this time the 2/1st became associated with the 7th Division.

 Devised towards the end of the war the OBOE operations aimed to reoccupy areas of the Netherlands East Indies with amphibious landings on Borneo.
-The 7th Division, with 2/1st in tow, landed at Balikpapan on 1 July, the first day of the battle.
-As with earlier campaigns the battalion’s companies were allocated to different areas: A Company and battalion headquarters were in reserve; B Company supported the 21st Brigade; C Company was attached to the 25th Brigade; and D Company the 18th Brigade.
-The battalion saw action during the landing and along Vasey and Milford Highways.
+The 7th Division, including the 2/1st Machine Gun Battalion, landed at Balikpapan on 1 July, the first day of the battle.
+As with earlier campaigns the battalion's companies were allocated to different areas: A Company and battalion headquarters were in reserve; B Company supported the 21st Brigade; C Company was attached to the 25th Brigade; and D Company the 18th Brigade.
+The battalion saw action during the landing and along the Vasey and Milford Highways.